With Performance, you can monitor, investigate, and remediate endpoint performance problems.

 Configure profiles to define events for specified computer groups.
 You can define event rules to monitor critical metrics related to hardware resource consumption, application health, and system health.

 You can visualize the problems that have occurred across your environment and the commonalities between them on the Events page.
-Proactively solving problems increases end user productivity.
+Proactively resolving these problems can improve end-user productivity.

-If you are troubleshooting an issue or find an endpoint to investigate further, use Tanium™ Direct Connect.
-There, you can view historical process-level data from a single endpoint.
+To troubleshoot an issue with a single endpoint, use Tanium™ Direct Connect.
+There, you can view live and historical process-level data from a single endpoint.
 This data can help you quickly troubleshoot or understand the impact of software and hardware changes on performance.

 Profiles define events for specified computer groups.
 For each profile, you can select computer groups to monitor and rules that determine when an event occurs.